 30 hours free childcare for three and four year olds

 All parents and carers who have children aged three and four are currently entitled to 15 hours a week free childcare.
-For working parents, this is being doubled to 30 hours a week from September 2017.
+Working parents may be entitled to 30 hours a week.

-To be eligible for the increased free hours, you must:
+To be eligible for the increased free hours, each parent must: